Ukiah Adult SchoolUkiah Unified School District

 At the end of Terms I and II, a transcript is placed in the student file indicating the name of the program, overall grades for each term, a comprehensive percentage grade, individual subject grades, attendance, and the date of term completion.

-At the end of Term Ill, a final transcript is placed in the file indicating date of program completion along with the information listed for Terms I and II.
+At the end of Term III, a final transcript is placed in the file indicating the date of program completion along with the information listed for Terms I and II.

 Transcripts are maintained indefinitely, and transcript information is also stored electronically in the adult school office and is password protected.